aleclarson/Event/README.md

 - `isListening`: Equals true if the listener will handle new events

 **Methods:**
+- `onDetach(callback)`: Execute a function when the listener is detached
 - `attach(event)`: Attaches the listener to an `Event`
 - `detach()`: Detached the listener from its `Event`
 - `start()`: Must be called for the listener to start listening